mozilla/moztrap-tests/README.md

 ===================

 Automated tests for the Case Conductor web application.
-The following contributors have submitted pull requests to Addon-Tests:
+The following contributors have submitted pull requests to caseconductor-tests:

 https://github.com/mozilla/caseconductor-tests/contributors